What happens in the initial consultation?

 Phone: 020 7018 0770

 It can be confusing to make sense of the different types of counselling or psychotherapy available.
 Psychologists are both scientists of brain, body and behaviour and also therapists.
-We are trained to doctoral level in helping people to understand and change the areas of themselves and their lives that are causing them suffering or constraint.
+We are trained to help people to understand and change the areas of themselves and their lives that are causing them suffering or constraint.
 The key difference between psychologists and other practitioners lies in the kind of training as well as the therapeutic philosophy and knowledge base.

-The psychologists at The Practice at 322 are Chartered Counselling Psychologists.
+The psychologists at The Practice at 322 are Chartered Psychologists.
 This title reflects the highest level of psychological knowledge and expertise as recognised by the British Psychological Society.
-It is awarded to those who have completed several degrees including a Practitioner Doctorate in Counselling Psychology.
 As such, psychologists are trained across many settings and in many modalities.They are also required to continue training throughout their careers.
 This allows them to be able to create individualised courses of therapy for each and every person, according to their needs, interests and very importantly, to use only the most effective types of interventions.
 It also allows them to work skillfully with the full range of difficulties that cause people to suffer: from day-to-day worries to complex psychological conditions.

 Book a free callback to see how we can help you.